'AFTER

 and extermination and organized an international network of clandestine

-rendition and murder - and by these actions set in motion a historic regression
+rendition and murder - and by these actions, setting in motion a historic

-within its own territory and the world at large.
-Under the pretext of
+regression within its own territory and the world at large.
+Under the pretext

-preventing further attacks like those of September 11, 2001, civilians and
+of preventing further attacks like those of September 11, 2001, civilians and soldiers

-soldiers of the United States perpetrated grave and numerous crimes against
+of the United States perpetrated grave and numerous crimes against humanity,

-humanity, most of which continue unpunished.
-Moreover, it is justifiable to
+most of which continue unpunished.
+Moreover, it is justified to presume that

-presume that political and criminal responsibility for these transgressions
+political and criminal responsibility for these transgressions rests with Bush

-rests with Bush himself, Vice President Dick Cheney, former Defense Secretary
+himself, Vice President Dick Cheney, former Defense Secretary Donald Rumsfeld

-and social consequences of the crisis left by Bush, will be the challenge that
+economic and social consequences of the crisis left by Bush, will be the

 SEE ALSO ON THIS: